 Look beyond immediate relief to recovery, rebuilding, mitigation, and prevention

-Donating to a pooled fund — which gathers donations when disaster first strikes (when attention is greatest) but disburses grants to individual nonprofits over a longer period — is one way to support recovery and rebuilding efforts.
+Donating to a pooled fund — which gathers donations when disaster first strikes but disburses grants to individual nonprofits over a longer period — is one way to support recovery and rebuilding efforts.
 Examples include several funds run by the Center for Disaster Philanthropy and Global Giving.
 Global Giving established its Hope in Crisis Fund to support communities whose needs have faded from the headlines or were never covered by mainstream media.
 Donors can also consider setting aside funds to make multi-year gifts to organizations that are engaged in longer-term recovery efforts.

-Networks of organizations that communicate and coordinate before disaster hits can help mitigate a disaster’s harm.
+Networks of organizations that communicate and coordinate before a disaster hits can help mitigate a disaster’s harm.
 In the United States, the National Voluntary Organizations Active in Disaster (NVOAD) is an association of organizations involved in the mitigation and alleviation of disasters.
 NVOAD works to improve the delivery of services to disaster-affected communities by providing a forum that promotes cooperation, communication, coordination, and collaboration.
-Members include the American Red Cross, Americares, Direct Relief, Feeding America, Habitat for Humanity, among others.
+Members include the American Red Cross, Americares, Direct Relief, Feeding America, and Habitat for Humanity, among others.

 Improve accountability